Study of visible-light emission in pure and methane-doped liquid argon: Measurements with liquid argon doped with methane

 It is seen that when increasing the CH$_4$ content the S2 signal became faster, its slow component quickly disappearing (see \cite{Bondar20S2} for explanation of the S2 slow component).
 In addition, its amplitude and drift time (time difference between S1 and S2) decreased.
 The estimated drift times in liquid Ar doped with methane are in good agreement with the data reported elsewhere (see fig.~\ref{fig_vd}).

 Fig.~\ref{image:fig_pulse_shape_alpha_noTPB} shows the enlarged view of the S1 signals from Fig.~\ref{image:fig_pulse_shape_S1_S2_alpha_noTPB} in pure liquid Ar and its mixture with CH$_4$ (140~ppm).
 One can see that in both cases the S1 pulse shapes look the same, containing only the fast component.
-This may indicate on the common origin of the fast component in primary scintillations in pure liquid Ar and in its mixtures with CH$_4$.
-We believe that these fast primary scintillations are due to the neutral bremsstrahlung effect.
+This may indicate on the common origin of the fast component in visible-light emission in pure liquid Ar and in its mixtures with CH$_4$.
+Here the pulse shape of the fast component is defined mostly by the S2 signal jitter, which was much lager than the characteristic time of the NBrS emission in pure Ar and CH$_4$-doped Ar.
+That is why the S1 pulse shape was not sensitive to doping Ar with CH$_4$.